| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 be used.
 However, if the regular use of a hot iron Will not harm the

-(iv) Bleaching.
+product. the label need not mention any ironing temperature. (iv) Bleaching.
 (A) If all commercially available bleaches can safely

 be used on a regular basis, the label need not mention bleaching.